 Once the implant is removed, the breasts may look deflated.
 The skin and breast tissues have stretched to accommodate the breast implant, and without it, the breast appearance will be droopy and flattened.
 The larger the implant, the more extreme its effect will be on the breast tissues.

-The next step in the surgery will depend on what you and your surgeon have decided during your consultation.
-This discussion may include whether you’d like to increase volume with fat transfer or if a lift would help meet your aesthetic goals.
+Once the implant and capsules are removed, the next step in the surgery will depend on what you and your surgeon have decided during your consultation for reconstruction.
+This is a personal decision.
+Additional procedures are not necessary but many women not only want their implants out but they also desire to have an aesthetic breast that they are confident with.
+This discussion may include whether you’d like to increase volume with fat transfer or if a lift to reposition your existing breast tissue to help meet your aesthetic goals.
 These procedures reshape the breast after breast implant removal.
-They may be performed separately or combined, depending on your aesthetic goals and your surgeon’s recommendations.
+A breast implant removal and lift may be performed separately or combined, depending on your aesthetic goals and your surgeon’s recommendations.

 If you would like to maintain a larger breast size than your natural tissue provides but don’t want to do so with breast implants, there is another option.
 Fat grafting involves taking fat from one area of the body where there is an excess—such as the buttocks, thighs, or abdomen—and transplanting it to an area that needs more volume.
 Transferred fat is commonly used in breast surgeries, both for reconstruction after implant removal and in natural breast augmentation.